Yeeldx/yeeldbox-devdocs/docs/developers/v1/interfaces.md

 ### function `withdrawAll()`

-Withdraws the entire amount of `want()` tokens available, and should always only be sending these to the Vault.
+Withdraws the entire amount of `want()` tokens available, and should always only be sending these to the YeeldBox.
 This function should have access control enforcing the Controller only to be its allowed caller.
 Typically used when migrating strategies.

 The function typically uses `withdraw()` and performs a set of sequential function calls depending on the Strategy.

-If the Strategy implements liquidity pools or lending platforms, then withdrawal from these platforms should be performed until the Vault’s unwrapped token is delivered back to the vault.
+If the Strategy implements liquidity pools or lending platforms, then withdrawal from these platforms should be performed until the YeeldBox’s unwrapped token is delivered back to the YeeldBox.

 Returns a `uint256` of the total amount withdrawn.